Image of parent teaching her child about loans.

 How To Apply For An Unsecured Loan

-1. Determine the loan amount.
-Before you can apply for a loan, you should calculate the total dollar amount you need.
+2. Determine your loan amount: Before you can apply for a loan, you should calculate the total dollar amount you need.
+Make sure the amount you apply for is enough for your desired purchase or expense.

-2. Find the right lender for you.
-Research different types of lending institutions and platforms to find out which offers the option that works best for your situation.
+3. Find the right lender for you: Research different types of lending institutions and platforms to find out which is going to be the best fit for your situation.

-4. Submit an application.
-Once you’ve picked an unsecured loan product that fits your needs, you can fill out an application and submit it to the lender.
+5. Submit an application: Once you’ve picked an unsecured loan product that fits your needs, you can fill out an application and submit it to the lender.
+Be sure to provide all the necessary documentation.

 See the answers to the frequently asked questions below to learn more about unsecured loans and their key features.